STRENCH0/EasyDragAndDrop/README.md

 2. Init default config.
 3. Create sets and optionally LocalConfig for each (see point 2 of previous topic).
 4. Use mapSets method for all desired mappings.
-5. !IMPORTANT!
-Use applyDragAndDrop() method.
+5. Call applyDragAndDrop() method to enable drag-and-drop.

 # Installation
-1. Add it in your root build.gradle at the end of repositories:
+1. Add repository into the root build.gradle file:
 ```groovy
 allprojects {
   repositories {